mvolkmann/blog/src/smalltalk.md

   For example, in Debug windows the first row of buttons starting with "browse" have labels that are all lowercase.
-  But the second row of buttons starting with "Proceed" have labels that are capitalized.
+  But the second row of buttons starting with "Proceed" have labels that are all capitalized.

-- new windows open in random locations, not near where they were requested

 ## Unresolved Questions

-- Does Smalltalk have an FFI for calling code written in other languages?
 - How can you work with SQLite and Postgres databases from Smalltalk?
 - Where are method categories stored?
 - Build a Todo app using Morphic and practice stripping the image